rohit23ahuja/java-prometheus-integration/README.md

 * autosys job - to delete push gateway metrics, batch start counter

 pending :-
-* to use push or pushAdd
+* to use push or pushAdd (to use pushAdd to cater for very short running jobs) - tbt
-* remove utc from time stamp
+* remove utc from time stamp - tbt
-* table header last execution to "captured at"
+* table header last execution to "captured at" - tbt
-* pass time while running and failing
+* pass time while running and failing - tbt
 * static gauge - percentage of jobs completed in last 12 hours
 * static gauge - percentage of jobs failed in last 12 hours
 * static gauge - percentage of ev jobs completed in last 12 hours
 * static gauge - percentage of petrol jobs completed in last 12 hours
 * static gauge - percentage of hybrid jobs completed in last 12 hours
 * static counter - duration of how long the batches ran for the day
-* range interval - table that shows job durations
+* range interval - table that shows job durations - tbt
-* range interval - table that shows job statuses, sampled time
+* range interval - table that shows job statuses, sampled time - tbt
 * range interval - bar gauges of job durations
 * test dashboard on re-execution of same jobs
 * test dashboard on concurrent execution of jobs